lauralana/Lexart-Challenge/README.md

 ## Running the project :
 Install the Jest dependency running the follow comand `npm install`.

+To run the tests use the script `npm run test`

 <!--  Run the scripts `npm run prestart` and `npm run seed`, these scripts will create and populate the application's database. -->